 The Revd.
 William Raby came to Wetherby as “Perpetual Curate” in 1833, at that time served by the mother church of Spofforth in whose parish Wetherby was a part.
 With the financial and influencial help of Quintin Rhodes, The Revd.
 William Raby championed the building of the Town Hall, St James’ Church and Church School in 1842/5.
 Not long after completion, sixty residents petitioned the Bishop of Ripon complaining about Curate Raby.
 They complained about his allocation of pews and other abuses by his ‘masterful hand exercised by the incumbent over the church and disregard by him of all rights of individuals’.
 Wetherby gained individual Parish status shortly after William Raby’s death in 1868.

 Tatt was born and bred in Wetherby.
 He started work at Teasdale and Metcalf’s then joined the Police.
 He was posted to be Wetherby’s Community Constable and remained in that post until he retired in 1995.
 He was awarded the BEM in 1991.
 He organized the Annual Police Ball and raised lots of money for charities.
 On leaving the Police after 30 years he became the Town Council Handyman and collected all the fees from stallholders at the weekly market.
 Tatt was very proud of his home town and he thought nothing about organising anyone who could hold a paintbrush to paint the Garden of Rest railing.
 He had already managed to get the paint free of charge!
 He retired from his handyman work after 15 years of service in September 2010.
 Tatt was only the third person to be elected as Townsperson of the year.
 During all this he managed to find time to be involved in Wetherby in Bloom, Wetherby Weir Preservation Trust, Civic Society, Twinning with Privas, Christmas Lights, Barleyfields Youth Club, Town Minibus driver.
 He got involved in the celebrations for the 750 Anniversary of Wetherby’s Market Charter and paraded round the Market Place in a Victorian Police uniform.
 On his retirement the Rotary Club awarded him the Paul Harris Fellow Award.
 Wetherby Business Association placed a seat outside the Public library to say “Thank you Tatt” for all the work and support he gave to Wetherby over the years.
 After a battle with cancer Tatt died in November 2015.
-The Churchill Retirement Homes were named Tatterton Lodge in his honour.
+The Churchill Retirement Homes on York Road were named Tatterton Lodge in his honour in 2018.

 Lived half way down Victoria Street.
 He had two sons Herbert and Roddy, who were both over 6 feet tall.
 They swept the pavement in front of all the houses in Victoria Street every Sunday morning for over 50 years.